How to Start a Glamping Business - The Ultimate Guide (North American Edition)

 Glamping Site Utilities

-Unless you want to go completely off-grid, you need to connect your glamping units to four things: (1) power; (2) water; (3) drainage; (4) internet.
+Unless you want to go off-grid, you need to connect your glamping structures to four things: (1) power; (2) water; (3) drainage; (4) internet.

 Acquiring Glamping Permits